We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Safeguarding Action Advantages Limitations

-Some trips can be rendered unsafe by holding with arm or blocking, thereby permitting one-hand operation
+Some two-hand controls can be rendered unsafe by holding with arm or blocking, thereby permitting one-hand operation

 Protects only the operator